Recommended Centerfire Rifle Cartridges in Every Caliber

 By Chuck Hawks

 This article was originally penned in 2002.
-I was amused, therefore, to find in the May/June 2008 edition of Peterson's Rifle Shooter magazine a quite similar article, also listing favorite cartridges by caliber, by another well known gun writer.
-Some, but by no means all, of our "favorites" turn out to be the same.
+I was therefore interested to find in the May/June 2008 edition of Peterson's Rifle Shooter magazine a similar article, also listing favorite cartridges by caliber, by another well known gun writer, Craig Boddington.
+Some, but by no means all, of our favorites turned out to be the same.

 There are many useful centerfire rifle cartridges and considerable overlap among them.
 Whenever anyone picks "favorites" it is obviously a subjective decision and one with which there can be legitimate disagreement.
 At least I can claim to have made my choices known first!